-My family and I observed these oddities from our carriage while passing through the village en route to the manor.
+My family and I observed these oddities from our carriage while passing through the village en route to Caeruchel Hall.
 Mother muttered something disparaging but father assured that the bizarre displays represented some manner of festivity – perhaps a holiday unique to the region.
 If this was a holiday then its celebrants wore an inappropriately grim facade.
-We summered here for as long as I could remember, arriving the same time in late June every year, but never before had I encountered something of this nature.

-It is somewhat amusing how certain aspects of these rituals remain in practice to this very day, though I do believe I am the last to truly understand the meaning behind them.
+It is somewhat amusing how certain aspects of these rituals remain in practice to this very day, though I do believe I am the last to truly understand their meaning.

-There were six of us in total, though the manor was fully capable of housing a platoon.
-The household included mother and father; the housemaid, the cook, father’s valet, and myself.
+There were six of us in total, though Caeruchel Hall was fully capable of quartering a platoon.
+Our household included mother and father; the maid, the cook, father’s valet, and myself.
 My family also employed an elderly groundskeeper but he resided in a shack closer to the water and intentionally hidden from the view of the manor.
 It could at times feel empty, even outright abandoned, depending on which section you resided.

 I would spend my days exploring the coast, maintaining a wary distance from the locals.
 I did not care for the way they looked at me; it was disdain for the privileges I enjoyed, all by virtue of who birthed me.
 Perhaps they would have regarded me differently, had they known how much I hated it.
-Not that I was ever so naive as to envy their lot in life, for though the town is still impoverished, it simply cannot compare to the level of destitution at that time.
+Not that I was ever so naive as to envy their lot in life, for though Craigwen retained its proletarian character, it cannot compare to the level of destitution that existed before the mills arrived.

 At dusk I liked to ascend to the widow’s walk and watch the stars; they were so much clearer here than in the smog-choked city.
 One night, a week before that fateful day, I witnessed a band of locals loading a large sack into a skiff.
 I quickly turned father’s spyglass upon the furtive group who surely believed themselves unseen.
 As they rowed out to sea, I could not help but notice how the bag seemed to writhe.
 The three would return, lit by the light of a lone lantern, with one carrying the now empty sack over their shoulder.
 I would ultimately observe this covert exercise repeated an additional four times throughout the Summer.
 During each instance, something stirred beneath the burlap.

-My life would change one tempestuous night in early July.
+My life would change one dismal night in the Summer of 1867; an event that I recollect with irreproachable clarity, despite it having occurred nigh seven decades ago.
 Sleep had come easy that night thanks to the sedating patter of rain against the windows.
 The rain presaged a powerful tempest and I was later roused from bed by a blast of thunder that shook the very foundation of our manor.
-Unable to return to sleep, I simply listened to the storm and began to notice something strange – an inexplicable sound that had no place in nature’s cacophony.
+Unable to return to sleep, I simply listened to the storm and began to notice something strange, an inexplicable sound that had no place in nature’s cacophony.
 I focused my attention on the quiet interludes between each roaring cannonade.
 Therein I encountered harmony – a song, beautiful and inhuman, that came from outside.